Workplace Noise: The Invisible Risk That Costs UK Businesses Millions

 How to Measure Workplace Noise

-You cannot manage what you do not measure.
+You can’t manage what you don’t measure!

 1. Sound Level Meters